arindal1/30Day-JS/README.md

 # 30 Days of JavaScript Challenge

 Welcome to my repository for the **30 Days of JavaScript Challenge**!
-This challenge is hosted by [Chai Aur Code](https://www.youtube.com/@chaiaurcode) on YouTube.
+This challenge is hosted by @[hiteshchoudhary](https://github.com/hiteshchoudhary) on [Chai Aur Code](https://www.youtube.com/@chaiaurcode).
 The challenge aims to help you master/revise JavaScript by tackling different topics each day for 30 days.

 ![image](res/1.png)